kikitech2/Prog6221POE-Part-2/README.md

 ﻿# Guardians of your Intergrity - CyberAwarenessBot

- (note : part two is the CyberAwarenessBotGUI1 folder.)
+ (note : part three is the CyberAwarenessBotGUI1 folder and the program.cs and UIHelper.cs in the part 1 folder.)

 ## Project Description - PART 1
 I developed a C# command-line application that functions as a basic Cybersecurity Awareness Chatbot to provide an interactive cybersecurity awareness to all South Africans.
 It features specialized modules for Phishing emails, Password Security, and Safe Browsing ( recognising suspicious links ) in a meaningful way to educate users on various forms of cyberattacks that targets individuals, businesses and governmnet institutions.